LiquidFun/adventofcode/README.md

 ---

-All of my solutions are self-contained and use no external libraries or util files.
+All of my solutions are self-contained and use no util files (and mostly no libraries).
 I try to golf the solutions a little after getting the stars, while still maintaining some readability.
-The combination of these factors means they're rather short and generally quite elegant.
+The combination of these factors means they're rather short and generally quite elegant (e.g. [2023/18](2023/18/18.py)).
 The solutions expect the input via `stdin` and print (generally) 2 lines to `stdout` with the answer to part 1 and part 2.
 Exceptions to this are the solutions which require you to read some letters from ASCII art, in that case the ASCII art is part of the `.ans` file and it is printed by the solution instead of the letters.

+* **2023**: Initially I wanted to use Rust for this year, but instead I focused on getting on the leaderboard with **Python** (successfully on day 18 and 25!).
+In the last days I even started using libraries (Z3/networkx).
+Python is my strongest language, so no surprises there, I did 5 days in Rust as well, but found it too frustrating and had too little time for 2 solutions per day.
 * **2022**: Using **Kotlin** for the first time.
 Playing with streams a lot, many days are completed by only using streams.
 The first 15 days have **Python** solutions as well in order to be able to submit quicker and get better times on the leaderboard.
 * **2021**: Using **Julia** for the first time.
 Because it supports numpy-like element-wise operations natively this was a great choice for AoC.
 If I used more Julia it would likely be my go to language for AoC right now.